Waziup/waziup.io-old/content/courses/waziapps_jupyter/index.md

 ![Screeshot of Jupyterlab with linear-regression-demo.ipynb](./media/notebook.png)

-There is no login needed for this jupyterlab, so it is not recommended to deploy the Application in public networks.
-In the future it will run on Unix sockets, to solve this problem.
+There is no login needed for this JupyterLab, so it is not recommended to deploy the Application in public networks.
+In the future it will run on Unix sockets, to solve this issue.

 Till now the container is still on 32-bit (armv7l), this platform is deprecated and not well maintained in 2021.
 Later it will be upgraded to 64-bit (armv8), which is well maintained.